 The Landmine Museum was founded by a former child soldier whose parents were killed by the Khmer Rough and is staffed by victims and orphans of landmines.
 A wander around this fascinating museum will give you a sobering insight in to what life was like in Cambodia only a short time ago.

 3 – Kampong Phluk

 Just 13 miles from Siem Reap is Kampong Phluk, a fishing village constructed entirely on stilts in the swamps that surround Tonle Sap – the largest lake in Cambodia.
 This is still somewhat a hidden gem as the majority of tourists are distracted by the charms of Angkor Wat.
 This means that the village remains an authentic place to go to get a glimpse into Khmer life away from the influence of heavy tourism.

 It might not be everyone’s cup of tea but if you have ever wanted to fire a gun, this is the place to go.
 It will take you 40 minutes to get here from Siem Reap and you will be greeted by ex-soldiers who will talk you through the weapons and how to use them.
 You can fire AK47’s, throw hand grenades and if you have the money you can try out a Soviet made rocket launcher.

-This article is brought to you by travel writer John Gainer, who’s has enjoyed travelling since he was a young boy when his parents first took him to visit family overseas.
-Since leaving home, John has tracked down family all over the world and regularly jets off to far away lands to experience new foods and cultures.
+Travel writer John Gainer has enjoyed travelling since he was a young boy when his parents first took him to visit family overseas.
+Since leaving home, John has tracked down family all over the world including south east Asia and regularly jets off to far away lands to experience new foods and cultures.